 - Liberica coffee washed/unwashed grade 1 on screen No. 18

 - Liberica coffee washed/unwashed grade 1 on screen No. 16

 - Liberica coffee washed/unwashed grade 2 on screen No. 13

 Coffee beans to buy in Vietnam on screen no. 16 and no.18 are the main raw materials for making roasted coffee and ground coffee.
 Smaller coffee beans such as screen no.13 are often used as mixing materials to reduce prices.

 Viego Global – Your trusted sourcing partner in Vietnam

-At Viego, we know it’s more than just finding the right factory since every step of the supply chain requires proper implementation in order to ensure clients are shipped the quality coffee beans they require.
-We always try our best to determine the best suppliers based on your personal needs as a company.
-During the process of researching potential suppliers, contacting and visiting the factories, we inspect every single thing from license, capacity, and past orders as well as the equipment and the workers’ competence.
-This is why we are making sure that you find the best supplier possible at the best competitive price.
+At Viego Global, we know it’s more than just finding the right coffee supplier since every step of the supply chain requires proper implementation in order to ensure Vietnam quality coffee beans are well delivered to clients.
+We always try our best to determine the best suppliers, including coffee farms and coffee collectors based on customers’ needs.
+During research on potential suppliers, discussion and factory visits, we inspect every single thing from business license, capacity, to past orders as well as the equipment and the workers’ competence.
+This is why Viego Global makes sure that you can reach the best coffee suppliers at the most competitive price from Vietnam.